 - Opportunities to apply for faculty associate positions with The Women's Place and for further leadership training opportunities.

 The Ohio State University created The Women's Place (TWP) "to make Ohio State a cutting edge institution which supports and develops women's opportunities for achievement."
 The Women's Place was "designed to be a mechanism to influence critical institutional policies that impact women and the environment for women."

 As part of its mission to create a climate conducive to women's opportunities for achievement, The Women's Place, under the auspices of the Office of Academic Affairs, and in collaboration with the Office of Human Resources, in 2005 began offering a leadership training program—The President and Provost's Leadership Institute—that focuses on long-term faculty leadership development.

 The institute participants will be tenure-track or clinical-track faculty members (associate or full professors) who do not currently hold significant leadership positions, but who may be in a position to do so within two to five years.
 Up to 24 faculty can participate in each version of the institute.
-Each college, regional campus, and the libraries will be guaranteed one participant.
-The deans and director of the libraries will choose who participates from their units.

 The primary goal of the institute is to create a pool of potential leaders from groups that traditionally have been underrepresented in key leadership roles, and in particular in the role of department chairs and school directors.
 For most units this will be women and underrepresented minorities.
 However, majority men are welcome to be participants.

 The call for applications will take place every other spring.